 Even though the VSME ESG standard is voluntary, it’s quickly becoming a strategic tool for forward-thinking SMEs.
 Here’s why:

 Under CSRD, large companies must collect ESG data from suppliers.
-Using the VSME tool, SMEs can speak the same language and avoid being excluded from procurement processes.
+Using the VSME tool, now endorsed by the European Commission, SMEs can speak the same language and avoid being excluded from procurement processes.

 VSME isn’t just about compliance.
 It helps SMEs identify risks, measure sustainability progress, and build a stronger, more resilient business.